brainstormforce/header-footer-elementor/readme.txt

 = 1.0.2 =
 - New: Added support for the OceanWP Theme.
-- Fix: Load the elementor header assets correctly in the header.
+- Fix: Load the Elementor header assets correctly in the header.
 This fixes header looking different just when loading the page as previously Elementor would load its CSS in the footer.
 - Introduced helper functions for rendering and checking the headers to make it simpler to integrate HFE with more themes.

 = 1.0.1 =